 - Helper Parts.
 These are your support and Adhesion settings.
 If this is your first print then switch both on.
 As a rule if your model has plenty of contact with the print platform then switch off ‘Print Build Paste Adhesion’.
 If your model has no overhangs switch off ‘Print Support Structure’.

-Cura 3D Tutorial – Basics – Step 5: Generate a G-code file
+Cura 3D Tutorial – Step 1.5: Generate a G-code file

 - Start the 3D print.
 If tethered sit back and wait for the printer to fire up and start printing.
 If you save to SD then eject the SD card from your computer and transfer to your printer.
 Select print, select the file and go.